opencoweb/coweb/docs/python/extensions.rst

    .. attribute:: _bridge

       Instance of :class:`coweb.service.ServiceSessionBridge` the manager should use to post bot data to a session

-   .. method:: get_manager_id(self)

-      The coweb server calls this method to get the unique identifier of this manager.
-The identifier is used to locate the appropriate :class:`coweb.bot.wrapper.BaseBotWrapper` implementation that can communicate with this manager.
-Currently, the ID is the name of the package under :mod:`coweb.bot.wrapper` containing the bot wrapper implementation.

-      :rtype: str

    .. method:: get_connection_info(self)

       The coweb server calls this method to get information a bot needs to communication with this service manager instance (e.g., a URL, a port number).